niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

   ~/environment/argocd/ui
 ```

-Our Git directory should now look something like this:
+Our Git directory should now have this structure:

 ```bash
 $ tree ~/environment/argocd